moogar0880/oxide/README.md

 tooling from the rust standard library whenever I was working in Go.
 Obviously bridging that gap in its entirety is a non-starter and likely far out of scope for any one library.
-However, one pain point that I thought could be particularly helpful, now that Go Generics have been around for a while, is Iterators.
+However, one pain point that I thought could be particularly helpful to address, now that Go Generics have been around for a while, is Iterators.
 In the end there were several other types that needed to be introduced as well in order to keep the APIs sane.
 At the onset it was unclear to me how plausible this would be given how new generics are to the Go type system, but in the end the experiment resulted in a library that I believe is